 The Create Route dialog box appears.

-- Click the Start Date drop-down arrow to choose a start date for the route.
+- Click the Start Date drop-down arrow to select a start date for the route.

 The time is automatically populated with 12:00:00 AM by default.